For Teens: Birth Control Options

 A condom is a thin covering that fits over the penis.
 A condom catches sperm that come out of the penis during sex.
 A condom also helps prevent the spread of certain sexually transmitted diseases (STDs).

 Spermicide is a gel, foam, cream, or tablet that you put into your vagina.
 These kill sperm that touch them.
-They are most effective when used with a condom.
+They are most effective when used with a condom, diaphragm, or cervical cap.

 The birth control pill is taken daily to stop your body from releasing an egg each month.
 It has to be taken at the same time each day.